TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 ## How to determine which XSD to Use

-The root path for all XSDs is https://github.com/PayaServices/tree/XML/Merchant%20Application%20Gateway/XSD%20to%20Use followed by the application type as the Schema Name.
 The example Schema file paths would be as follows:

 ### **ACH Schema**